EB-1B OUTSTANDING PROFESSORS AND RESEARCHERS

 Checklist of Required Evidence

-A substantial amount of evidence must be included in EB-1B petition to support the satisfaction of qualification.
-A petition for outstanding professor or researcher must be accompanied by evidence of the six regulatory criteria the petition is attempting to satisfy and the relevant evidence for each individual criterion:
+A substantial amount of evidence must be included in an EB-1B visa to support the satisfaction of qualification.
+A visa for outstanding professor or researcher must be accompanied by evidence of the six regulatory criteria the application is attempting to satisfy and the relevant evidence for each individual criterion:

-Also, the petition should include evidence of the alien beneficiary’s at least three-year teaching or research experience and tenure or tenured track position.
+Also, the visa application should include evidence of the alien beneficiary’s at least three-year teaching or research experience and tenure or tenured track position.

 The updated filing fee for EB-1B can be found here. .